 Now that it’s summer, breweries across the country are rolling out new beers with fruit as a thirst-quenching relief from the scorching sun.
 Various fruits have long been added as flavoring agents to beers, but now more than ever there’s a trend to give brews fuller tastes by utilizing loads of real fruit or fruit purees.
 Brewers have also learned how to better use different varieties of hops to give full fruit notes and flavors to beer without the inclusion of produce.

-We’ve collected a list of best fruit beers available throughout most of the country.
-There are also some breweries of note that are regularly making incredible fruit beers day-in and day-out that should be picked up with regularity if you can, like Wisconsin’s New Glarus Brewing Co. and Maine’s Allagash Brewing.
+We’ve collected a list of the best fruit beers available throughout most of the country.
+There are also some breweries of note that are regularly making incredible fruit beers day in and day out that should be picked up with regularity if you can, like Wisconsin’s New Glarus Brewing Co. and Oregon’s De Garde.

 21st Amendment Brewery

 Wheat beers have been a staple for craft breweries as a summer seasonal, which makes sense because they’re incredibly refreshing brews.
 They also offer a nice base to add fruits to.
-For example: 21st Amendment Brewery’s Hell or High Watermelon.
-Fresh watermelon puree adds cool, light melon notes reminescent of drinking watermelon juice — even though it’s not red.
+One example: 21st Amendment Brewery’s Hell or High Watermelon.
+Fresh watermelon puree adds cool, light melon notes reminiscent of drinking watermelon juice — even though it’s not red.

 Maui is famous for its Maui Gold Pineapples.
 With that in mind, why wouldn’t someone want to sip on a beer made with Maui Gold Pineapples in Hawaii?
 Maui Brewing’s Pineapple Mana Wheat is one of the most refreshing beers around, with plenty of juicy pineapple flavor peeking through the smooth-sipping wheat beer.
 A bit of tartness finishes it off, just in time for another sip.